insin/newforms/docs/react_client.rst

    , clean: function() {
        if (this.cleanedData.password && this.cleanedData.confirm &&
            this.cleanedData.password != this.cleanedData.confirm) {
-         this.addError('confirm', 'Does not match the entered password.')
+         throw forms.ValidationError('Passwords do not match.')
        }
      }
    })